volrath/django-captcha-admin/README.rst

      RECAPTCHA_PUBLIC_KEY = 'your-public-key'
      RECAPTCHA_PRIVATE_KEY = 'your-private-key'
+     # If I'm not a Robot is required add:
+     NOCAPTCHA = True

 4. Edit your code so instead of importing ``admin`` from ``django.contrib``, you import it from ``captcha_admin``::